South Atlantic Steamship Company

-South Atlantic Steamship Company was the passenger and cargo founded in 1928 in Savannah, Georgia that ran the South Atlantic steamship Line.
-They started by chartering foreign ships to run the lines in tramp trade.
-Later scheduled cargo services was added to the line.
-In 1958 the company was taken over by United States Lines.
-In 1961 United States Lines closed the Atlantic steamship line and renamed the Atlantic steamship line ships.
-US homes ports were: Jacksonville, Florida, Savannah, Wilmington, North Carolina and Charleston, South Carolina.
-Main foreign ports were: London,Liverpool and Manchester UK.
-At its peak, it operated 60 ships during World War II.
-During World War II the South Atlantic steamship line was active with charter shipping with the Maritime Commission and War Shipping Administration.
-During wartime, the South Atlantic steamship line operated Victory ships and Liberty ships.
+The South Atlantic Steamship Company was a US passenger and cargo shipping line, founded in 1928 in Savannah, Georgia.
+In 1940 or 1941 it renamed itself the South Atlantic Steamship Line.
+It began by chartering foreign ships to work in the tramp trade.
+The company later added scheduled cargo services.
+In 1958 United States Lines took over the South Atlantic Steamship Line.
+In 1961 United States Lines closed the company, and renamed its remaining ships.
+The company's US home ports were: Jacksonville, Florida, Savannah, Wilmington, North Carolina and Charleston, South Carolina.
+Its main foreign ports were: London, Liverpool and Manchester, all in the UK.
+At its peak, it operated 60 ships in World War II.
+In World War II the South Atlantic steamship line was active with charter shipping with the United States Maritime Commission and War Shipping Administration (WSA).
+During the war, the South Atlantic Steamship Line operated Victory ships and Liberty ships.